bahmutov/xplain/README.md

 There are several API examples that I found particularly useful.

 * [lo-dash API](http://lodash.com/docs) is beautiful and extremely easy to use.
+* [tooltipster](http://calebjacob.com/tooltipster/) gently introduces its features from basic use to more advanced.

 ## Small print